 Executive Search in Canada’s Professional Services: Expanding Possibilities

-In Canada, the professional services industry is a central component of the economy, with a diverse set of industries such as law, management, accounting, IT, etc. With economic uncertainties and high technological changes in the country, the need for competent leadership has never been more important.
+In Canada, the professional services industry is a central component of the economy — encompassing law, management consulting, accounting, and IT advisory.
+With economic uncertainties and rapid technological change, the need for competent leadership has never been more important.
+In this context, executive search is how organisations identify leaders who are catalysts for change rather than managers of the status quo.

 Challenges in Canada’s Professional Sector